-Reliability – Your website needs to be accessible to visitors 24/7.
-Choose a web host that guarantees at least 99% uptime.
+Reliability – Your website needs to be accessible to users and visitors 24/7.
+Choose web hosting that guarantees at least 99% uptime.

-Cost – Not only the cost of hosting, but also how much extra it will cost you if you go over your allocated amount.
+Cost – Not only the cost of hosting, but also how much it will cost you if you go over the allocated data.

 If you have a certain application in mind that you want to install on your website and it requires a special script to run, ask the hosting company if they will have any problems running the application or the required scripts on your server before you sign up for their service.

 Web Hosting Control & Management Features – Often, you will need to access, manage, and control certain aspects of your own web hosting, such as adding, deleting or forwarding email accounts, setting up access for file uploads and transfers, setting up multiple sites and/or domains, etc. It’s important, therefore, to choose a hosting solution that offers you easy management and control of your own hosting account.

 We recommend hosting your site with a company that offers cPanel.

 cPanel is a powerful and simple-to-use web hosting management software application that gives website owners the ability to control and easily manage their servers and server-related functions.

 Having access to a hosting environment that offers cPanel will make managing your WordPress site a whole lot easier.

 We suggest watching the following video tutorials in addition to the written tutorials in this module: